 Question: "Should a Christian wear religious jewelry, such as a crucifix?"

-Answer: There is much debate as to whether or not it is appropriate—or even sinful—to wear crosses and crucifixes as jewelry.
+Answer: There is much debate as to whether or not it is appropriate—or even sinful—to wear religious jewelry like crosses and crucifixes.
 Christians did not begin wearing crosses around their necks until after crucifixion was no longer the primary source of capital punishment; therefore, it is not equivalent to a modern-day person wearing a miniature death chamber around his neck, as some have suggested.
 Many look at the cross as simply the instrument of death used to slay our beloved Savior.
 Because it was God's will, Jesus willingly went to the cross, taking upon Himself the sins of the world, cleansing those who believe in Him of their own sins.

-The only reason Scripture would forbid wearing a cross or crucifix would be if the object became an idol used for worship (1 Corinthians 10:14) or if the wearer were consumed with how the jewelry made her look (1 Peter 3:3).
-Many people wear the cross or crucifix as a fashion piece without concern for its symbolism or a desire to represent Christ.
+The only reason Scripture would forbid wearing religious jewelry, like a cross or crucifix, would be if the object became an idol used for worship (1 Corinthians 10:14) or if the wearer were consumed with how the jewelry made her look (1 Peter 3:3).
+Many people wear religious jewelry as a fashion piece without concern for its symbolism or a desire to represent Christ.
 But that should not mean Christians can't or shouldn’t wear them.
 Many Christians wear crosses as a proud expression of their love, respect, and service to Christ, along with a remembrance of what He did for us.